Skip to main content

 401

 Check your EVA API User's role and whether it has the AdyenNotificationEndpoint permission.
-Permissions are managed from the Roles and rights chapter namely, from the functionalities card of a users role.
+Permissions are managed from the Roles and rights chapter namely, from the functionalities card of a user's role.

 500